amr-m-abdelgawad/TreeCode/README.md

 ```

 ## Usage
-Here is an example of how to use the tc library:
+Here is an example of how to use the TreeCode library:
 ```cpp
 #include "core/includes/group.hpp"
 #include "core/includes/template.hpp"